jairsan/jairsan.github.io/_posts/2022-11-11-st_system_evaluation.md

 - a reference translation consisting of *m* segments/sentences, with *n* != *m*
 - no clear mapping between hypothesis and reference

-A clever way to fix this problem is to carry out re-segmentation of the system hypothesis, by splitting the hypothesis into the same number of segments as the reference.
+A clever way to fix this problem is to carry out re-segmentation of the system hypothesis, that is, generating a new set of *m* segment boundaries for the hypothesis, so that it is split into the same number of segments as the reference.
 This is done by computing a word alignment between hypothesis and reference that minimizes the Levenshtein edit distance at the word level.
-If the quality of the hypothesis is acceptable, this strategy finds segment boundaries for the hypothesis that match very well with those of the reference.
+This produces optimal segment boundaries so that the content of the new segments better matches those of the reference.

+Applying this to the previous example would produce the following 3 segments:
+- This is Signal.
+- In the training data it was split using strong punctuation.
+- Three sentences in total!

 This evaluation strategy was proposed at i6 in a [2005 IWSLT paper](https://aclanthology.org/2005.iwslt-1.19/), and it has become the standard evaluation setup used in Speech Translation, including the IWSLT yearly competition.